 Guthrie recommends regular skin self-examinations and skin cancer screenings for patients with skin abnormalities or a personal or family history of skin cancer.
 You can help detect any visible skin abnormalities by conducting regular skin self-examinations and watching for any changes in your skin.

-When conducting your skin self-examination, use the ABCS’s of skin self-exams as your guide:
+When conducting your skin self-examination, use the ABCDE’s of skin self-exams as your guide:

 - Asymmetry: Look for any asymmetry where one half of a spot is unlike the other half.

-- Border: Irregular, scalloped of poorly defined borders can indicate abnormal skin spots.
+- Border: Irregular, scalloped or poorly defined borders can indicate abnormal skin spots.